 Twitter contests can be a highly effective form of generating buzz and engaging with your audience online.
 Not only can a Twitter campaign increase your followers and traffic to your website, but a well thought-out Twitter competition can significantly push awareness of your brand, as well as boost revenue in your venue or store.

-Here are 5 great examples of effective Twitter competition strategies to help you make your mind up...
+Here are 5 great examples of tried and tested effective Twitter competition strategies to help you make your mind up...